-11. EHC needs assessments and plans
+12. EHC needs assessments and plans

-The schools recognise that, despite having taken relevant and purposeful action to identify, assess and meet the SEND of a pupil, some pupils may not make expected levels of progress.
-In these cases, the schools will consult with parents and consider requesting an EHC needs assessment.
+The academy recognises that, despite having taken relevant and purposeful action to identify, assess and meet the SEND of a pupil, some pupils may not make expected levels of progress.
+In these cases, the academy will consult with parents and consider requesting an EHC needs assessment.